absotech/IvanConnections_Travel/README.md

 This project is licensed under the [MIT License](https://opensource.org/license/mit).

-Made with ❤️ by [Absotech](https://github.com/absotech) — Powered by public transport and .NET.
+Made with ❤️ by [Ivan Connections](https://ivanconnections.com/) — Powered by public transport and .NET.